 If a person’s anxiety or other symptoms associated with PMS interfere with their daily life and activities, they should seek guidance from a doctor.
 A doctor can recommend additional treatment options or prescribe medication that may help.

 It is possible that a person will not receive the correct diagnosis due to the similarities between PMDD and PME.

 If the treatments are not working or become less effective, a person should contact a doctor about adjusting their treatment and ensuring they have the correct diagnosis.

-Anxiety before a person’s period is a common symptom of PMS and PMDD.
-Researchers do not fully understand the difference between people’s experience with the symptoms, but they generally believe it has to do with the fluctuations in hormone levels.
+Anxiety before a person’s period is a common symptom of premenstrual syndrome (PMS) and premenstrual dysphoric disorder (PMDD).
+Researchers do not fully understand the difference between people’s experiences with the symptoms, but generally, they believe it is due to fluctuations in hormone levels.

 A person should contact a doctor if they experience anxiety before their period or if the steps taken to treat their anxiety are not working or are working less effectively.
 A proper diagnosis can help a person more effectively treat their symptoms.